NOTE: The OpenCM 9.04 e-Manual in Japanese (日本語) is available for the Japanese.

 DANGER

-(May cause serious injury or death)
+(Ignoring these warnings may cause serious injury or death)

 - Never place fingers, arms, toes, and other body parts near product during operation.